FaisalY12/FaisalY12/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;

-I’m Faisal, a chemistry graduaute with experience in full stack web and mobile development.
+I’m Faisal, a chemistry graduaute with technical experience in full stack web and mobile development.

-#### Some of my Skills & Experience
+#### Some of my Technical Skills & Experience